Liquid Web Means Business

-Liquid Web offers higher-end hosting solutions for businesses that require extensive resources and have specific needs.
+Liquid Web offers high-end hosting solutions for businesses that require extensive resources.

-Liquid Web is known for its custom-built solutions, making it popular with organizations dealing with exacting requirements such as HIPAA compliance.
-But for this review, I’ll focus specifically on Liquid Web’s managed WordPress hosting services.
+Liquid Web is known for its custom-built solutions, making it popular with the enterprise-level crowd.
+But for this review, I’m going to focus on Liquid Web’s Managed WordPress Hosting services.

-Of course, all the basics are also covered, such as domain registration, SSL certificates, managed security, and website migration.
+All the basics, of course, are covered – domain registration, SSL certificates, managed security, and website migration.
+From the company’s website:

-Liquid Web’s staging feature (called “stencils”) allows you to create a copy of your WordPress website, so you can work on it offline without affecting the uptime or operation of your live website.
+Liquid Web’s staging feature, called ‘Stencils’, allows you to create a copy of your WordPress website, so you can work on it offline without affecting the performance of your live website.

-Although this is a feature offered by many hosts, few have made it as easy as Liquid Web has.
+Many hosts out there offer various staging platforms, but what makes ‘Stencils’ unique is how easy it is to use.
 You can create a stencil with one click, and you get a distinct dashboard for your staging sites.

 State-of-the-Art Data Centers

-Whether you’re a freelancer or part of a big agency, Liquid Web does a good job of providing you with the tools you’ll need.
+Whether you’re a freelancer or part of a big agency, you’ll find that Liquid Web provides you with the tools you’ll need.
 On top of SSH, Git, and WP-CLI, you also get full server access.

 Liquid Web will even accommodate special requests for anything your project may require, such as a database server.